Below are the combined sailing instructions for both dinghy and cruiser competitors.

 19. Committee Boat Starts

 19.1.
-When a committee boat start is used the start sequence will be in accordance with RRS 26 with all fleets starting together.
+When a committee boat start is used, an orange flag should be flown at the clubhouse to indicate that it will be a committee boat start.
+The start sequence will be in accordance with RRS 26 with all fleets starting together.
 This alters the normal start sequence as detailed above.

 19.3.
 When a committee boat start is used the course may not consist of whole laps due to not starting at, but finishing at the clubhouse line.
 For the purpose of counting laps the first lap is completed when rounding the turning mark nearest the finishing line for the first time.